 We all know Instagram is the perfect platform for reaching potential customers.
 But tracking its performance isn’t easy.
 Keep reading to find out how to track Instagram traffic using Google Analytics.

 Instagram is the perfect tool for top of the funnel marketing.
-It’s a great way to reach current and potential customers, engage with them directly, and drive them to your website.
+It’s a great way to reach current and potential customers, engage with them directly, and drive them from your feed to your website.

 While there’s no doubt that Instagram is a beneficial tool to have in your marketing arsenal, proving that your Instagram traffic is affecting your overall performance is tricky.